 There are 217 decentralized exchanges at the time of writing which has their own unique pros and cons.
 Choosing the right one can be a challenge given the wide selection and recent uncertainty around a number of platforms' security.
 When looking for the best crypto DEX to use, the following aspects should be considered:

 - Security.
 The safety of funds should be the first assessment made when choosing a decentralized exchange.
 DEXs can be prone to DeFi hacks – much more so than most popular centralized options.
 In addition, DeFi developers often remain anonymous, making it difficult to research their background and ensure they aren’t attempting a crypto scam.
 Generally, most of the popular DEXs are legitimate platforms and will be safer to use than lower-volume alternatives.
 It’s always worth finding out if the DEX has ever experienced a hack or exploit in the past to gauge its security measures, although, in reality, every decentralized platform is at risk of a hacking event.
-Reading customer reviews can be another great way to understand more about the risk factor of using various decentralized exchanges.
+Reading customer reviews can be another great way to understand more about the risk factors of using various decentralized exchanges.

 - Supported cryptocurrencies - It is becoming more common for decentralized exchanges to be “multi-chain”, meaning they support coins and tokens from a variety of blockchains.
 However, this is not always the case.
 Users wishing to trade Ethereum assets, for example, will want to avoid DEXs that only support Solana ecosystem tokens.